Simpsons fans convinced 25-year-old episode predicted the Epstein files

 Clips from the episode have been shared on social media in recent weeks as the plot seems to parallel the case of Epstein, a disgraced financier who was accused of sexually abusing and trafficking girls and young women on his islands of Little Saint James and Great Saint James for years.
 Epstein was associated with some of the most powerful figures in the world for decades throughout his career, leading to widespread speculation over who was involved in the sordid sex crimes.
 Epstein was found dead in his Manhattan jail cell in 2019.

-“The Simpsons predicted Epstein might be the thing that finally breaks my brain,” one person wrote on X. Another asked: “HE SIMPSONS KNEW EVERYTHING??”
+“The Simpsons predicted Epstein might be the thing that finally breaks my brain,” one person wrote on X. Another asked: “THE SIMPSONS KNEW EVERYTHING??”

 They added, “Epstein files just dropped more names… meanwhile The Simpsons already warned us in 2000: ‘creeps on an island secretly running the world.’”